EgorPestov/Kekstagram/Readme.md

-# Kekstagram: a sipmle analogue of Instagram
+# Kekstagram: a simple analogue of Instagram
 by: Egor Pestov <egorpestov2012@yandex.ru>